EugeneKrapivin/EugeneKrapivin.github.io/2020-12-12-managing_packages_in_dotnet_project.md

 There are other great sources around, but those are a great place to start from.

 In short, those are files that the MSBuild process looks-up by default and applies to your `csproj` file.
 The `props` are included in the beginning, the `targets` are included at the end of the process.
 This fact will be used to do some centralized package version management.

+The `Directory.Build.props` file in general contains all the things you'd put into your `csproj` file.
+It is generally used to customize your build properties.
+For example, you could extract common project metadata into the file.
+The heirarchial nature of the file and how MSBuild scans for it, will ensure the metadata is added to all projects.
+The `Directory.Build.targets` is used for the same but with regards to build targets, which you could add in order to customize your build process.

 #### Centralized package version management MSBuild style